learningsimulator/learningsimulator/joss_manuscript/paper.md

 The stimuli that the environment presents and the behaviors that the subject can exhibit are pre-defined by the user of the program.
 Each stimulus is given a reinforcement value (corresponding to genetically determined values in biological organisms).
-A stimulus such as food would typically have positive value, while the perception of harm to the body would have a negative value.
+A stimulus such as food would typically have a positive value, while the perception of harm to the body would have a negative value.